rodneyshupe/Cookbook/Recipes/Entrees/Beef/ItalianMeatballs.rst

 Notes
 -----
 - When cooking the meatballs you can use less oil and a non stick pan.
-Use about 3-4 tablespoons of vegtable oil in the pan.
+Use about 3-4 tablespoons of vegetable oil in the pan.
 - Serve with `Simple Tomato Sauce <#simple-tomato-sauce>`__ alone or on spaghitti with or without `Garlic Bread <#garlic-bread>`__.